 VOCs (Volatile Organic Compounds) are a serious health issue inside your home, regardless of where you live or how clean you are.
 VOCs are the little bits of chemicals and toxins that escape from items in your home, such as furniture, cabinets, rugs, flooring, adhesives, building materials, candles, cosmetics, and more.
 (Read my article on how to create a low VOC kitchen)

 Trying to test for VOCs is possible.
-There are VOC home test kits that you can order online.
+There are VOC home test kits that you can order online (here’s my experience with using a home VOC test kit).
 Among the biggest offenders of VOC contamination is formaldehyde, a big toxic off-gassing chemical that comes from flooring, MDF products, cabinets, etc.

 There are VOC inspections that can be performed by a professional in your home.
 They’re not as common as mold or radon inspectors, but there are professionals out there.
 They might be called a home inspector, industrial hygienist, or some other term.
 A VOC home test can measure for hundreds of chemicals in the air.